YousefAdel8/YousefAdel8/README.md

 - 🎓 Pursuing B.Sc. in Computer and Systems Engineering at Zagazig University (GPA: 3.0/4.0)
 - 💼 Experience in medical and industrial embedded control systems development
-- 🌐 Frontend Developer skilled in React and modern web technologies
+- 🖥️ Frontend Developer skilled in React and modern web technologies
 - 🏆 Trained at Information Technology Institute (ITI) for Frontend Development
-- 🔍 Interested in building efficient embedded solutions and responsive web interfaces
+- 🔍 Specialized in building efficient embedded solutions and responsive web interfaces

 ---